 - Events: behavioral data that arises from a user’s actions in a session on a website, in an app, or on a mobile browser.

-- Customer Attributes: this includes names, addresses, contact details, birthdays, etc. Advanced customer data platforms can also store machine learning-powered predictions, such as likelihood to purchase.
+- Customer Attributes: this includes names, addresses, contact details, birthdays, etc. Advanced CDPs can also store machine learning-powered predictions, such as likelihood to purchase.

 - Transactional Data: purchases, returns, and other info from e-commerce or POS systems.

 - Campaign Metrics: engagement, reach, impressions, and other metrics from campaigns.

 - Customer Service Data: live chat data, number and length of interactions, frequency, NPS scores, and other data from CRM systems.

 What Makes Customer Data Platforms Different From DMP and CRM?

 When comparing data gathering software, it’s easy to get overwhelmed.
 There’s a sea of similar acronyms, product descriptions that look almost the same, and lots of claims about which program best suits your needs.